cerebris/jsonapi-resources-site/src/v0.10/guide/serializer.md

 JSONAPI::ResourceSerializer.new(PostResource).serialize_to_hash(PostResource.new(post, nil))
 ```

-Note: If your resource needs to access to state from a context hash, make sure to pass the context hash as the second argument of the resource class new method.
+Note: If your resource needs access to state from a `context` hash, make sure to pass the `context` hash as the second argument of the resource class's `new` method.
 For example:

 ```ruby
 post = Post.find(1)